golfromeo-fr/openwrt-turris-omnia-orange-france/README.md

 Example configuration for Turris Omnia 9 (OpenWrt) for Orange France FTTH.

+## Overview

+This guide provides a working OpenWrt configuration for the Turris Omnia router on Orange France FTTH.
+It uses DHCP over VLAN 832 instead of PPPoE, mimicking a Livebox 3 to authenticate with Orange's network.

 ## Quick Setup

 1. **Find your Livebox's MAC address**